alexbfree/thesis/src/chapter-7.md

 1. Data Awareness & Understanding;
 2. Data Useability<sup>[10](#fn10)</sup>;
-3. Data Ecosystem Awareness & Understanding and
+3. Data Ecosystem Awareness & Understanding[^15] and
-4. Data Ecosystem Negotiability.
+4. Data Ecosystem Negotiability<sup>[15](#fn15]</sup>.

+[^15]: To avoid overly cumbersome wording, subsequent sections will drop the 'Data' prefix from 'Data Ecosystem Awareness & Understanding' and 'Data Ecosystem Negotiability'.

 As [Figure 7.2](#figure-7.2) shows, the need for data to be understandable, visible and useable, applies to all types of data, whether that data is interpretable as **life information** (information within the data, that says something about the individual) or **ecosystem information** (information _about_ the data, where it is held and how it is used).
 These two types of information will collectively be referred to as **human information**, and will be used in describing the HDR landscape in subsequent sections.